open-AIMS/ADRIAIndicators.jl/docs/src/index.md

-# ReefMetrics.jl
+# ADRIAIndicators.jl

-ReefMetrics provides a set of standard metrics for summarizing the state of reef ecological model outputs.
+ADRIAIndicators provides a set of standard metrics for summarizing the state of reef ecological model outputs.

 ## Usage